-Our carefully chosen team of compassionate professionals is committed to helping auto accident victims rebuild their lives by successfully helping them navigate the complex legal system and negotiate with difficult insurance companies.
-If you’ve been the victim of an auto accident, contact our experienced personal injury law team today and let us take the burden off your shoulders.
+If you’ve been the victim of an auto accident, consult with our experienced injury law team today and let us take the burden off your shoulders.

 There are cases where additional parties may have been a factor in the accident, such as a design defect in the roadway, poor or negligent road construction, an equipment failure such as steering or braking, or a defective auto part.

 Unfortunately, there isn’t much data on this because it would be very difficult to calculate.
 Settlement amounts range from just a few thousand dollars to millions of dollars and depend entirely on the circumstances of the case.
 When trying to determine how much your case might be worth, it’s best to get a free consultation with an experienced attorney.
 We can review the details of your case, discuss your injuries, and talk to medical specialists to determine what your comparative fault may be and how much your case is likely to be worth.

 Like any personal injury case, there’s no easy way to answer this question.
 Some auto accident cases are settled and resolved within just a few months.
 Others can take years to finish.
 Several factors can affect how long your auto accident claim may take; the extent of your injuries, the insurance company we’re dealing with, the opposing party’s level of cooperation, and more.
 Our goal is always to find you the best solution possible in the shortest amount of time possible by effectively negotiating with the insurance company and performing diligent, persuasive research on your case.